Gilbert Burnet: Exile: 1685–1688

-In 1687, in light of James' policy of wanting to receive William and Mary's support for the repeal of the Test Act, Burnet wrote a pamphlet against repeal.
+In 1687, in light of James's policy of wanting to receive William and Mary's support for the repeal of the Test Act, Burnet wrote a pamphlet against repeal.
 William and Mary declined to support repeal, apparently on Burnet's advice.
 Burnet also upset James by becoming engaged to the wealthy heiress Mary (Maria) Scott (his first wife Lady Margaret had died in 1685).
 James prosecuted Burnet for high treason in Scotland, accusing him of corresponding with Archibald Campbell, 9th Earl of Argyll, and others convicted of high treason.
 To safeguard Burnet, the States General of the Netherlands naturalised him without opposition, and James's request for Burnet's extradition was declined.
 Burnet and Mary Scott were married and the marriage proved to be a happy one.
-Burnet, who had long been resigned to being childless (as his first wife Lady Margaret Kennedy had been nearly twenty years his senior), quickly found himself the father of an increasing family.
+Burnet, who had long been resigned to being childless since as his first wife Lady Margaret Kennedy had been nearly twenty years his senior, quickly found himself the father of a growing family.

-He translated an open letter written by Gaspar Fagel, William's grand pensionary, setting out a policy of lifting disabilities on non conformists while retaining them on Catholics, which provided an alternative to the dissenters of an alliance with James's court.
+He translated an open letter written by Gaspar Fagel, William's grand pensionary, setting out a policy of lifting disabilities on non-conformists while retaining them on Catholics, which provided an alternative to the dissenters of an alliance with James's court.

-Burnet was not privy to William's decision-making process because he was apparently unable to keep a secret (he was not informed of William's planned invasion of England until July 1688).
-However his help was needed to translate William's Declaration which was to be distributed in England after his landing.
+Burnet was not privy to William's decision-making process because he was apparently unable to keep a secret; he was not, for example, informed of William's planned invasion of England until July 1688.
+However, his help was needed to translate William's Declaration which was to be distributed in England after his landing.
 When William's fleet set sail for England in October 1688, Burnet was made William's chaplain.